 The workload policy for each institution will be in Appendix J to this agreement and is hereby incorporated by reference as are any changes thereto.
 Such changes will be provided to the COHE chapter presidents within ten (10) days of approval.
-At minimum, the workload policy for each institution shall require all faculty unit members serving full-time, under nine, ten, eleven or twelve month appointments, to be present on campus or at an alternative assigned location a minimum of sixteen hours per week and engaged in institutional business, which may include assigned office hours or other time at which the faculty unit members will be accessible to students or to members of the public.
+At minimum, the workload policy for each institution will require all faculty unit members serving full-time, under nine, ten, eleven or twelve month appointments, to be present on campus or at an alternative assigned location a minimum of sixteen hours per week and engaged in institutional business, which may include assigned office hours or other time at which the faculty unit members will be accessible to students or to members of the public.

 Here, again, the changes differentiate between the professorial and lecturer ranks insofar as relates to instructional workload.
+They also assure that faculty unit member availability to students and to the public.

-9.3 WORKLOAD--LIBRARIANS
+9.3 WORKLOAD-LIBRARIANS (Board proposal)

-Faculty unit members assigned to positions in the various institutional libraries shall normally not be required to work on more than five (5) calendar days per work week unless the assignment is mutually agreed to by the administration and the faculty unit member.
+Faculty unit members assigned to positions in the various institutional libraries will shall normally not be required to work on more than five (5) calendar days per work week unless the assignment is mutually agreed to by the administration and the faculty unit member.
 A faculty unit member will not be required to work more than seven (7) consecutive days, unless mutually agreed to by the administration and the faculty unit member.
 Faculty unit members assigned to library positions with teaching responsibilities will have their class time and class preparation time counted into their regular work week.
 Where faculty unit members holding librarian ranks also hold lecturer or professorial rank, workload expectations for the librarian positions will be adjusted to accommodate teaching or research responsibilities.